Build A Balcony - Deck Tile Job

 The most critical safety aspect of this deck is the ledger connection to the building.

-Never ever take short cuts or you will be risking lives.
+Never take short cuts regarding this or you will be risking lives.

-If you have any doubts about building proper connections, contact a local structural engineer.
+If you have any doubts about building proper connections, contact a structural engineer.